Updated: Jul 27, 2022

 Recently, I booked the new British Airway's direct flight London to Pittsburgh, USA.
 The plane for my flight was new and clean, the staff friendly the flight was easy.
 And not have to take a connecting flight is always positive!

-For our annual 'Sister Week' visits, my sisters and I travel together each year with a set criteria for our trip; A good spa, lots of wine, good walks and hiking, good wine and optional good food.
-Toss in some sightseeing, laughter-inducing adventure and a cocktail or two and you have a perfect sisterly getaway.
-I was eager to try the BA direct flight from London so we set about rediscovering the joys of Western Pennsylvania and our home town, Pittsburgh.
+For our annual 'Sister Week' visits, my sisters and I travel together each year with set criteria for our trip; A good spa, lots of wine, good walks and hiking, good wine and optional good food.
+Toss in some sightseeing, laughter-inducing adventure and a cocktail or two, and you have a perfect sisterly getaway.
+I was eager to try the BA direct flight from London, so we set about rediscovering the joys of Western Pennsylvania and our home town, Pittsburgh.

 First on our list of things to see was the Fight 93 Memorial Park, in Shanksville.
-With the help of my trusty TomTom, the same ancient bit of gear that once led our car down a pedestrian cliffside in the pouring rain in the Taos Mountains, we found the park with ease.
+Thanks to my trusty TomTom, the same ancient bit of gear that once led our car down a pedestrian cliffside in the pouring rain in the Taos Mountains, we found the park with ease.
 Had we been using GPS equipment more current than a 10-year-old TomTom, we may have found the entrance as well.

 On September 11, 2001, highjacked flight United 93 crashed into a field of ash trees as the passengers aboard fought for survival.
 44 people died in the field on that day; 33 passengers, seven crew and four terrorists.